kdwivedi13/kapil-elasticbeansstalk-api/README.md

 "We really like the new security features of Amazon© Cloud"

 # What is next  - Serverless
-Elastic Beanstalk is great, it handles the deployment,capacity provisioning, load balancing, auto-scaling, and health monitoring but still you are paying for resource when your application is not running so lets see serverless solution for this usage case.
+Elastic Beanstalk is great, it handles the deployment,capacity provisioning, load balancing, auto-scaling, and health monitoring but still you are paying for resource when your application is not running so It serverless solution for this usage case should be ideal.